gvwilson/fiction/santas/index.md

 every time he closed his eyes.
 Finally he sat up,
-rolled his head from side to side to get a kink out of his neck, and picked up the ray gun Santa Hood had given him.
+rolled his head from side to side to get a kink out of his neck, and picked up the raygun Santa Hood had given him.

 It looked like a well-made toy with its gnurled grip and shiny barrel, but was heavy in a way that said,